-- 1) Discipline percentages mirror campus ethnicity percentages.

-- 2) Consistent numbers in Special Programs.

-- 3) Decrease in discipline for the school year

-- 4) LMS is 100% Staffed.

-- 5) All staff members are highly qualified.
+- 1) Discipline percentages mirror campus ethnicity percentages. - 2) Consistent numbers in Special Programs. - 3) Decrease in discipline for the school year - 4) All staff members are highly qualified. - 5) LMS staff receives professional development training to ensure we understand the complexity of our military-connected students, their families, and the implications of military service.